PELAB-LiU/Text2VQL/dataset_construction/README.md

 ./download_datasets.sh
 ```

-Create empty SQLite database.
+Create an empty SQLite database.
 The generated queries as well as the meta-models will be indexed in such database.

 ```bash
 sqlite3 dataset.db < schema.sql
 ```

-Parse datasets and the test (railway) meta-model and insert into database.
+Parse the datasets and the test (railway) meta-model, and insert them into database.
 In the original paper,
 the three datasets and the test_metamodel were parsed and stored.
 For testing purposes, we recommend parsing just one
-dataset (e.g., just ecore555, the first line).
+dataset (e.g., just ecore555, the first command).

 ```bash
 python parse_dataset.py --metamodels_dataset ecore555